gaurabh123/Covid-19-EDA/README.md

 # Covid-19-EDA
-his project is Exploratory Data Analysis for the Covid 19 Data.
+This project is Exploratory Data Analysis for the Covid 19 Data.
 Here I have answered many crucial questions about the Data, and found some interesting insights from it.